aeternity/protocol/channels/OFF-CHAIN.md

 Since both sides may initiate a `withdraw_created` request, it is possible that both may do so at roughly the same time.
-In particular, in the Aeternity node system, if a `withdraw_created` request arrives while the fsm is waiting for its client to authentication a new state update, it reverts both its own update attempt and the other participant's withdraw request by sending a `withdraw_error` message.
+In particular, in the Aeternity node system, if a `withdraw_created` request arrives while the FSM is waiting for its client to authentication a new state update, it reverts both its own update attempt and the other participant's withdraw request by sending a `withdraw_error` message.
 The `round` element signifies the round of the